webwriter-app/neural-network/README.md

-[!WARNING]
-This widget is still in early development.
-Some features are not yet available.
-You may encounter bugs!
-See the list of not yet implemented features and bugs at the end of this README!

 # Deep learning simulation for WebWriter

 This widget adds a deep learning simulation to WebWriter.
 As a teacher, you can: